Cost: £150 – £350 per session

 Cosmetic botulinum toxin injection blocks the nerve signals that cause muscles to contract thereby relaxing and smoothening the look of lines and wrinkles.
 These treatments are often called Botox, though it is important to know that Botox is one of the many available branded forms of botulinum toxins.
 Botulinum toxin is made from a toxin produced by the bacterium Clostridium botulinum.
 It is used in small doses to treat health and cosmetic conditions.

 People choose to have cosmetic botulinum toxin treatment to relax or smooth the looks of lines and wrinkles and/ or to balance facial asymmetry and relax tight neck bands.
-Generally, botulinum toxin injections are used to erase wrinkles above the nose, while dermal fillers are used to fill wrinkles below the nose.
 Most common sites for botulinum toxin injections are between the brows, crows-feet around the eyes, and horizontal forehead creases.

 Botulinum toxin injection is also used medically to reduce perspiration and to treat migraine headaches and muscle spasticity.
 The cosmetic use of botulinum toxin injections is to get a smoother and more youthful appearance, resulting in an external look which matches with how they feel inside.